Fire Alarm Helper

 - We offer competitive pay for experienced fire protection experts.
 Pay is based on the level of experience you have in the fire protection industry.

-- We offer an industry leading benefits package that includes medical, dental, and vision coverage, and a 401K Retirement Program with an employer match.
+- We offer an industry leading benefits package that includes medical, dental, and vision coverage, profit sharing, an Employee Stock Purchase Plan, and a 401K Retirement Program with an employer match.

 - We are owned by a multi-billion-dollar corporation, the APi Group, based in Minnesota.
 This gives us the financial support, the training and leadership development opportunities, and the additional resources of an industry-leading corporation.